StarNetTz/au2-admin-skeleton-bs5/README.md

 # AU2-ADMIN-SKELETON-BS5

-This is a simple Aurelia 2 skeleton app which demonstrates:
+This is a simple Aurelia 2 skeleton app which ties together:
-- Usage of Bootstrap 5 (sass customization)
+- Bootstrap 5 implementation and customization
-- Basic authentication using full page login
 - Basic routing
+- Component implementation
+- Full page login authentication
-- I18N
+- I18N localization

+It can serve as basis for implementation of a custom bootstrap based admin theme.

 To do:
 - demo of validation plugin
 - role/permission based nav item visibility and accessibility
-- demo of api plugin

 It depends on following plugins:
 - @starnetbih/au2-configuration
 - @starnetbih/au2-auth
 - @starnetbih/au2-api

-## test login data
+## Test login data
 You can login with following username/password credantials:
 - admin, admin
 - john, doe